forsyde/forsyde.github.io/README.md

 ### Updating publications page

 The source Bib file is found in `assets/bib/publications.bib`.
-Modify it accordingly, and then run the script
+Modify it accordingly.

-    cd scripts
-	./make-publication-list

 ## Verifying if the site builds